lunasec-io/lunasec/docs/pages/overview/demo-app/overview.md

 ---

 # Demo Applications
- TODO: FIX THE GITHUB LINKS IN THIS PAGE WHEN WE PUBLISH, DONT FORGET TO POINT TO MASTER BRANCH

 The demo applications show how to integrate LunaSec into a modern web application.
 The frontend uses React with MaterialUi and the backend server demonstrates both Express and GraphQL.